mhatzl/evident-wiki/5-Requirements/5-Requirements.md

    A **declined** requirement must be removed from the wiki if it already exists.
    This keeps the wiki small, and focused to implemented or *soon-to-be implemented* requirements.

 4. **active** ...
-When the implementation of a requirement is merged, the requirement gets **active**, and the number of times the requirement is referenced is added to the wiki
+When the implementation of a requirement is merged, the requirement gets **active**

+   The number of times the requirement is referenced in the *evident* repository should be added to the wiki.
+   Tools may be used to achieve this.

    **Example:**